SelfKeyFoundation/selfkey-claim-registry/README.md

 2. Only the original issuer of a given claim is able to remove it.

-3. Anyone can get a specific claim made by an _issuer_ about a _subject_ via the `getClaim` method, for verification purposes.
+3. Given a "key", anyone can get a specific claim made by an _issuer_ about a _subject_ via the `getClaim` method, for verification purposes.

 ## Development